-- 1. Influent Flow Meter - a.
-A magnetic flow meter shall be installed on the discharge of the influent pump station.
-The influent meter must be designed for pumping wastewater containing sand and grit and equipped with a remote recorder and SCADA interface. - 2.
-Effluent Flow Meter - a.
-If plant effluent flow is by gravity, an open channel flow meter shall be installed in a Parshall Flume prior to the outfall.
-This flume will measure the discharge flow rate and record this information in the main plant's system control panel equipped with a remote recorder and SCADA interface. - b.
-If plant effluent flow is by pressure a magnetic flow meter shall be installed in the discharge pipe.
-This meter will measure the discharge flow rate and record this information in the main plant's system control panel equipped with a remote recorder and SCADA interface. - L. Sludge Processing - 1.
-All sludge shall be processed to allow for its disposal at a licensed sanitary landfill.
-The processing equipment must be able to dry the sludge consistently to above 20 percent solids. - 2.
-Sufficient storage space shall be provided to store the sludge in either a liquid or processed state to allow for cost effective processing or transportation of the material.
+- 1. All sludge shall be processed to allow for its disposal at a licensed sanitary landfill.
+The processing equipment must be able to dry the sludge consistently to above 20 percent solids. - Sufficient storage space shall be provided to store the sludge in either a liquid or processed state to allow for cost effective processing or transportation of the material.
 All Sludge storage areas must be both easily accessible to the operators and ventilated through an approved odor elimination system. - 3.
 Those facilities with flows less than 75,000 gallons per day shall be reviewed to determine if the sludge should be transported to another facility for processing.
-A cash contribution in lieu of constructing sludge processing facilities at the smaller plant may be an acceptable alternative. - M. Miscellaneous Equipment - 1.
-Laboratory supplies shall include all necessary automatic samplers, glassware, oxygen and pH meters, ovens, incubators, test kits and miscellaneous hardware and chemicals to perform all NPDES permit sampling and analyses required of the specific treatment system and plant.
+A cash contribution in lieu of constructing sludge processing facilities at the smaller plant may be an acceptable alternative.

+M. Miscellaneous Equipment

+- Laboratory supplies shall include all necessary automatic samplers, glassware, oxygen and pH meters, ovens, incubators, test kits and miscellaneous hardware and chemicals to perform all NPDES permit sampling and analyses required of the specific treatment system and plant.
 See specification 11600. - 2.
 Fire Fighting Equipment